KxSystems/docs/docs/interfaces/solace/solacerest.md

 # <i class="fa fa-share-alt"></i> Messaging and subscibing to Solace via REST api

-The following page outlines an alternative method to interact with Solace using the the Solace REST api rather than via the C api.
+The following page outlines an alternative method to interact with Solace using the the Solace REST api outline [here](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm) rather than via the C api.
 This may be suitable in low data rate settings.
-The Solace REST api is outlined [here](https://docs.solace.com/Open-APIs-Protocols/REST-get-start.htm)

 ## REST Publishing to Solace